 - 7.28.1 The reports of Scrutiny Committees shall be referred to the Cabinet (as determined by the Scrutiny Committee) within one month or to the next meeting of Full Council (where applicable).
-Where an item is not considered by Full Council or Cabinet within the period specified above, the Full Council or Cabinet will give an explanation of the reasons to the chair of the relevant Scrutiny Committee as soon as practicable. - 7.28.2 Where a scrutiny report is referred to the Cabinet the relevant Portfolio Holder(s) and senior officers will attend the meeting of the Cabinet wherever possible.
-The Portfolio Holder(s) and senior officers will respond and if requested to do so by the Scrutiny Committee they will attend a future meeting of that Scrutiny Committee to present their response.
+Where an item is not considered by Full Council or Cabinet within the period specified above, the Chair of Council or the Leader will give an explanation of the reasons to the chair of the relevant Scrutiny Committee as soon as practicable. - 7.28.2 Where a scrutiny report is referred to the Cabinet the relevant Portfolio Holder(s) and senior officers will attend the meeting of the Cabinet wherever possible.
+The Cabinet will prepare a written response to the scrutiny report, including an action plan where appropriate, within 2 months.
+The Portfolio Holder(s) and senior officers if requested to do so will attend a future meeting of that Scrutiny Committee to present the Cabinet's response.